I’ve written about the Curse of Knowledge before and think it’s one of the most dangerous traps in teaching:

-The nurse spoke about several sleeping devices, but didn’t describe them, show photos, or ask us if we were familiar with them.
+The nurse spoke about several sleeping devices, but didn’t describe them, show photos, or check if we were familiar with them.
 For instance, she said:

 “Nowadays, everyone is using Rock and Plays, but the problem with those is…”.

-Is it possible that none of the parents-to-be in the room knew what a Rock and Play was?
+Now, is it possible that none of the parents-to-be in the room knew were familiar with Rock and Plays?
 We will never know because the teacher didn’t check for understanding and no one raised their hand to admit they didn’t know something.

-It’s safer to assume that no one knows, and then check that assumption.
-Make learners prove they know, not volunteer that they don’t know.
+As a teacher, it’s safer to assume that no one knows and then check that assumption.
+Make learners prove they know.
+Don’t guess.
+Don’t assume.

 Phrase The Question Carefully

 Better yet, ask for fingers: “We’re going to discuss [name of thing].
-Show me one through five fingers: five if you’re an expert in [the thing], one finger (no not that finger, Billy) if you have no idea what it even is.
+Show me one through five fingers: five if you’re an expert on this, one finger (no not that finger, Billy) if you have no idea what it even is.
 Three means you’re in the middle.”
-You’ll get much more useful feedback about where your learners are at.

 Check The Directions